-There is currently a consultation ending on the 8th February 2022 on the DLUHC Statutory Minimum Revenue Provision Guidance.
+The Minimum Revenue Provision Guidance consultation ended on the 8th February 2022.
 The proposals do not allow capital receipts to be used to replace MRP charges in year.
 This would mean the following would need to be removed from the MRP policy:

 Where loans are made to third parties for their capital expenditure, no MRP will be charged.
 However, the capital receipts generated by the annual repayments on those loans will be put aside to repay debt instead.

-Once the consultation has concluded and any new guidance is issued, the policy will be changed as required.
+The results of the consultation are still to published when any new guidance is issued, the policy will be changed as required.
 The changes will be reported through the correct governance process.